monsoonmaelstrom/book2/book2.md

 “Firgasu.”
 It was as close to the truth as anything, and all good lies are built on as much truth as you can manage.

 “Well, at least that’s something,” Liam mutters.
 “But it still complicates pretty much everything.
 I think we’re going to need Amelia on our side, and I’m not sure how realistic a goal that is.
-No one might have looked to hard at your paperwork before, Hazel, but they damn well might now.”
+No one might have looked too hard at your paperwork before, Hazel, but they damn well might now.”

 “You think she can convince her family to amend their records?”

-“I think she can, but I have no idea if she will,” Liam says.
+“I think she *can*, but I have no idea if she *will*,” Liam says.

 “And what do we tell her about Lisette?
 The truth?”
 I’m skeptical that will go over well.